 A fixed term annuity is a type of drawdown arrangement that offers an alternative to conventional retirement income solutions, ideal for those who want to keep their options open in case their circumstances and financial planning needs change later in retirement.

 How does it work?
-In return for investing a lump sum from an existing pension scheme, a fixed term annuity pays you a guaranteed income - within government limits* - for a fixed period of time (typically for five years or more).
+In return for investing in a pension fund from an existing pension scheme, a fixed term annuity pays you a fixed income - within government limits* - for a fixed term (typically for five years or more).
 You can choose the level of income you want to take at the outset, within those limits, plus any additional death benefits you want to include with your plan.
-These could be used, for example, to pass on a lump sum to a dependant or other beneficiary if you were to die before the end of the term.
+These could be used, for example, to pass on a lump sum to a dependant or a beneficiary if you were to die before the end of the term.

-If you survive until the end of the term, you will receive a guaranteed maturity lump sum, which you can use to reinvest in another pension product.
-This amount is usually known and fixed at the outset, and not affected by investment performance.
+If you survive until the end of the term, you will receive a guaranteed maturity amount, which you can use to reinvest into another pension product.
+This amount is known and fixed at the outset, and is not affected by investment performance.

 Answers to common annuities questions